VISITORS' GALLERY

 introduction of a version with a Stratocaster style body called the "Reference

-S", the Tele shaped version was called the "Reference T".
+S", the Tele shaped version was then called the "Reference T".
 Stunning translucent flame finishes and gold plating were used on some

 models.
 All-in-all, they represent the zenith of Hofner's solid guitar